bmsheedy/bmsheedy/README.md

-# Hey, I'm Brandon Sheedy! 👋
+# Hey, I'm Brandon 👋

 ## About Me